 Compression Strength - The maximum load a box can stand.
 Top-to-bottom compression strength is most commonly calculated as it relates to the load a box can handle when stacked.

-Containerboard – The paperboard components (linerboard, medium/flutes, and chipboard) used to create corrugated materials.
+Containerboard – The paperboard components (linerboard, medium/flutes, and chipboard) are used to create corrugated materials.

 Flute – The wavy layer of corrugated medium that is glued to sheets of linerboard to create a corrugated board.